North Shore Stars Rep Program

 Our rep program is intended to provide a positive, supportive and competitive environment for players with higher levels of commitment and ability.
 We aim to provide players with advanced skill and development opportunities; encourage positive attitude, team work and team spirit; and ensure coaches are constantly upgrading their skills and abilities to enable players and teams to reach their desired potential.

 The program is governed by a Rep Committee which establishes the program guidelines, appoints coaches based on applications and need, and oversees team forming.
 Teams are formed annually based on a tryout process starting in September (usually the weekend after labour day) and begin practicing indoors in October to prepare for the following season which starts in April.

-For details please read the FAQ further below and the Rep Program Guidelines (posted on this page).
+For more information, read our Rep Program FAQ further below and the Rep Program Guidelines.

 Supermite Development Program